anshuman-dev/solana_cur_dapp/README.md

-# solana_cur_dapp
+# Solana spl-tokens.

-Creating spl-tokens on solana blockchain using Rust
+## ABOUT
+Using Anchor to create spl-token on Solana blockchain.<br>
+One can find the smart-contract written in Rust in the programs folder.